 Legal status: Furbearers Season: November 1st- March 15th, with no bag limit with a trapping license.

 Monitoring: Most spotted skunk records in Mississippi predate 1960.
-There are 4 more recent records beginning in 2002.
 From 2008–2010, Mississippi conducted intensive surveys using live traps and focusing on areas of historic occurrence based on specimen records at the museum.
 They failed to capture any specimens during these surveys.
 However, in January 2012 a trapper in eastern Yalobusha County captured a spotted skunk (identity was verified and a skin was collected).
-In February 2013, MS live trapped at Calhoun WMA (Calhoun Co.) not far from the location where the 2012 specimen was captured, and we captured and collected one specimen.
-In January of 2019, a spotted skunk was photographed during a camera trap survey on Canemount WMA by MDWFP biologists.
+Following this new record, MS biologist deployed live traps at Calhoun WMA (Calhoun County) not far Yalobusha County specimen and captured one individual.
+In January of 2019, a spotted skunk was photographed during a camera trap survey on Canemount WMA (Claiborne County) by biologists.
+In Fall 2020, spotted skunk surveys began again initially using game cameras baited with sardines in oil.
+After two years of no detection with survey effort, MS biologist deployed AHDriFT system.
+In addition to survey efforts, “Have you seen me?” flyers have been posted at WMAs in state as well as circulated on social media.
+In 2021 in response to flyers, a member of a public shared a DOR spotted skunk found back in 2018 in Lamar County .
+The most recent sighting of a spotted skunk in MS is from Canemount WMA where a dead skunk was collected.
+Injuries were consistent with owl depredation.
+This marks the 6th confirmed observation in the state since 2000.

 Contact: Katelin Cross, Katelin.Cross@mmns.ms.gov